ionic-team/ionic-framework/core/src/components/select/readme.md

 Note: the `action-sheet` and `popover` interfaces will not work with multiple selection.

-## Objects as Values
+## Object Value References

+When using objects for select values, it is possible for the identities of these objects to change if they are coming from a server or database, while the selected value's identity remains the same.
+For example, this can occur when an existing record with the desired object value is loaded into the select, but the newly retrieved select options now have different identities.
+This will result in the select appearing to have no value at all, even though the original selection in still intact.

 By default, the select uses object equality (`===`) to determine if an option is selected.
-You can override this behavior by providing a property name or a function to the `compareWith` property.
+This can be overridden by providing a property name or a function to the `compareWith` property.

 ## Select Buttons